ChaconMoon/Examples-of-Web-Vulnerabilities/CSRF/README.md

 # CSRF Vulnerability Example

-A CSRF Vulnerability is a attack that uses your login cookie to sent requests to a server in your name for example to change your email of password of your account.
+A CSRF Vulnerability is an attack that uses your login cookie to send requests to a server in your name for example to change your email or password of your account.

 ### Vulnerable Website